django/channels/docs/installation.rst

 Channels is available on PyPI - to install it, just run::

     pip install -U channels

+If installation fails on MacOS, you should install ``xcode-select``

+    xcode-select --install

 Once that's done, you should add ``channels`` to your ``INSTALLED_APPS`` setting::